 Not only does it offer visitors amazing views and access to plenty of coastlines to enjoy.
 Salerno is also a great place to stay if you want to add day trips to other parts of Italy to your Amalfi Coast vacation.
 Within driving distance to Rome, Naples, and more, Salerno is a great hub if you’re planning on exploring Italy during your trip.

-Popular Questions About Amalfi Coast
+Frequently Asked Questions About Amalfi Coast

 When is the best time to visit the Amalfi Coast?

 The best time to visit the Amalfi Coast is during late spring and early fall.
-This means somewhere around late-April through May and September through early-October.
+This means somewhere around late April through May and September through early October.
 These months provide visitors with the best weather and plenty of fun activities to do as the coast is teeming with life — residents and visitors alike.

 Taking a trip to the Amalfi Coast during late spring and early fall affords visitors comfortable temperatures, typically in the mid-70s℉ during the day.
 Traveling during these months also guarantees that all the shops and restaurants in the area are open and accommodating visitors.